Painful intelligence: What AI can tell us about human suffering

-Alternatively, we could see frustration (of desires) and reward loss (compared to expectation) as two distinct, if closely related phenomena, both of which produce suffering.
+Alternatively, we could see frustration of desires and reward loss (based on expectation) as two distinct, if closely related phenomena, both of which produce suffering.
 What they have in common is that some kind of \textit{error} occurred.
-On the computational level this is mainly an alternative way of defining the word ``frustration''.
-But it opens up the possibility of a very general viewpoint where the connection between suffering and error signalling does not need to be concerned with goals or rewards at all.
+This opens up the possibility of a very general viewpoint where the connection between suffering and error signalling does not need to be concerned with goals or rewards at all.
 We all know that it is unpleasant if we expect something and then it does not happen, even if the event we were predicting was neutral in the sense of providing no reward.
 Thus, it is possible that there is some kind of suffering in almost \textit{any} prediction error.\footnote{On the other hand, if we expect something unpleasant to happen, and it does not happen, we feel relief which is clearly not suffering; in general, obtaining more reward than expected may be the very definition of pleasure (see footnote~\ref{pleasurefn} in Chapter~\ref{rpe.ch}).
 Perhaps, in that case, the unexpected positivity (of reward) overrides the inherent suffering in prediction error.